ricardogcolombo/restg/README.md

+Project structure

+This is based in Hexagonal architecture.
+Avoiding the usage of injection tools like tsrynge for simplicity

 # Rest api

 Building a rest api that calls the bored api for get activity and map the accessibility and price to different levels based on a range.